 However, since flutter kicks are strong kicks, it’s also one of the most exhausting.
 Proper practice is necessary to master this kick and to minimize air consumption.
 Also, you should avoid using this kick if you’re close to the bottom as the up and down movement of the feet can kick up silt.

 Still, flutter kick is the best technique during strong currents.
 The minimal movement of the feet will provide bursts of force and speed.
 This will help you navigate through strong currents so you can take shelter on walls, corals, and other objects nearby.

 Once again, Jose Cernuda tells us more about the flutter kick:

-What to look for the best fins for strong currents
+What to look for in the best fins for strong currents

 When shopping for the best fins for strong currents, you must consider the following points:

 -Get the proper stiffness